 - 1/2 teaspoon onion powder

 - Cook macaroni according to package directions using salted water.
-Meanwhile, finely chop onion, celery, and bell pepper.
+Drain and run cool water over the pasta until it is cooled.

-- In a another bowl stir together mayo, mustard, vinegar, pepper, sugar, salt, garlic, and onion powder.
+- In another bowl stir together mayo, mustard, vinegar, pepper, sugar, salt, garlic, and onion powder.
+Add the onion, celery, and bell pepper.
+Mix well.